Staining Concrete Floors

 Using 1/2 inch tape they started in one corner and marked it off in 18 x 18 inch diagonal lines to create the tile pattern.
 You can opt for either larger or smaller tiles.

-Traci's Tip: 1/2 inch wide tape can be hard to find (not available at Lowe’s or Walmart).
+Traci's Tip: 1/2 inch wide tape can be hard to find (not available at Lowe's or Walmart at the time of this writing).
 They suggest CarQuest or KOI Motors as the tape is commonly used in painting cars.

 They used a long piece of trim molding, a tape measure, and a pencil to mark the lines.
 Traci taped the concrete floor in one direction and then the other creating the tile pattern.